rezio3/form/README.md

+# About the project

+A simple form for loading credit cards using Stripe.
+Country selection automatically sets the cardholder (John Doe for the USA, Jan Kowalski for Poland).

+Tech stack:

+- React.js
+- TypeScript
+- Material UI
+- Bootstrap
+- SCSS, dart-sass
+- UUID
+- FontAwesome

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).